Discovery Klingons and Star Trek's Continuity

 The Visual Continuity of Star Trek - examples of if and how visual continuity was maintained through the generations

-Thanks to Chris for the hint about the STID Klingons with hair and to Charles Eavenson II for the mentions of Klingon hair and claws.
+Thanks to Chris for the hint about the STID Klingons with hair and to Charles Eavenson II for the mentions of Klingon hair and claws, as well as the observation about the "reptilian ears".